ahmad3132312/PROJECTS/README.md

 # PROJECTS
-My projects that I have made throughout high school that are worth sharing.
+I made these projects to challenge my understanding of C++ by researching and implementing advanced concepts.

-Introduction to Computer Studies [ICS3U1-02]
+(2023-2024)Introduction to Computer Studies [ICS3U1-02]

-Introduction to Computer Science [ICS3U1-02]
+(2024-2025)Introduction to Computer Science [ICS3U1-02]